gatsbyjs/gatsby/docs/contributing/why-contribute-to-gatsby.md

 ---
-title: Why Contribute to Gatsby.js?
+title: Why Contribute to Gatsby?
 ---

 There are many reasons to contribute to Gatsby.js and open source software in general.
 Here are some of the benefits of participating: